- 7-year veteran of Major League Lacrosse & Canadian box

 His playing career set the tone for a successful coaching career that has spanned worldwide.
 Godfrey has been instrumental in the expansion of European lacrosse in several nations and has run National Team training camps for Switzerland, Scotland, and Spain.
 He has also expanded opportunities for players all over the United States helping over 1,000 advance to the college level.
 Included in that total are 203 HS All-Americans, 48 College All-Americans, and 12 players advancing all the way to Major League Lacrosse.

-Coach Godfrey is currently the Athletic Director & Boys Lacrosse Head Coach at Novato HS in Northern California's Marin County.
+Coach Godfrey is currently a Firefighter in Northern California in addition to his coaching trade.
 Godfrey most recently was on the coaching staff of perennial MCLA Division 1 powerhouse UC-Santa Barbara and helped lead them to the 2016 National Tournament.
 He has coached at the HS level in Massachusetts (D1 State Finalist) and Texas, as well as at the collegiate level with UMass (NCAA D1), Saint Anselm College (NCAA D2), and MCLA D1 National Champion Grand Canyon University.